sush562/sush562/projects/index.md

 	**App Highlights:**
 	* Clean Architecture with Riverpod for advanced state management
 	* Sqflite for DB operations
-	* Http library for handling API calls
+	* HTTP library for handling API calls
 	* Location library for handling user location, GPS, and permissions
 	* Envied library for securing Api Key.